xpander99/dsa/Stack/DynamicStack/README.md

-This is stack allows dynamically resizing using an ArrayList from the Java Core API.
+This stack allows dynamically resizing using an ArrayList from the Java Core API.